Which ASCOT tool should I use?

 • Proxy-report versions for completion by a relative, friend or care worker, when someone is unable to self-report (ASCOT-Proxy).

 To select the most suitable version for your study or service, please consider for/from whom you want to collect data and how you will collect data.
-The video below provides further information.

 Comments are closed.